 When you dip in the ocean, you’re immersing your skin in a super-saturated salt water solution.
 The salt in seawater is doing a number of beneficial things to fight acne.

 Firstly, salt is antibacterial.
+And acne is primarily a bacterial condition, usually treated with bactericides like benzoyl peroxide.
 Much like you can use a saltwater gargle for a sore throat or toothache, salt water treats acne bacteria in a similar way.
 Salt is used in all kinds of ways to prevent bacterial growth.
 Think to the last cured meat sandwich, brined fish or corned beef dinner you ate.
 High concentrations of salt prevent growth of bacteria and mould.
 This is because salt pulls water out from the cell of these organisms via osmosis.
 Without water, the bacteria die.
 A similar effect happens to the bacteria when you expose skin infections and even acne to salty water.

 Secondly, salt has also been shown to have an emollient effect and reduce trans epidermal water loss, and has even been found effective in treating eczema.
 This includes a reduction in irritation, redness, dryness and itching.
 In this way it might approve the appearance of irritated acne lesions.

 These benefits are not just limited to salt, however.
 Other minerals such as magnesium, potassium and more are thought to be even better for skin.
 This mineral rich water is found in certain seas like the dead sea or deep ocean.
 Many people swear by bathing in mineral-rich water.

 You can create your own salt water solution in the bath by using epsom magnesium salts, or try out a spray for the face like Serozinc Toner for Oily Skin by La Roche-Posay.